-(c) Access to Confirmed Transaction Information and Queried Transaction Information through the Module will remain available to Counterparty for a period of ___ (__) year(s) subsequent to the date upon which the Transaction Information has been classified into either of the foregoing categories (the “Access Period”).
+(c) Access to Confirmed Transaction Information and Queried Transaction Information through the Module will remain available to Counterparty for a period of ___ (__) year(s) subsequent to the date upon which the Transaction Information has been reclassified into either Confirmed Transaction Information or Queried Transaction Information (the “Access Period”).
 Subsequent to the Access Period, both the Confirmed Transaction Information and Queried Transaction Information will be migrated to archives by CommodityLogic in accordance with CommodityLogic’s then current archive and records retention policies.
 Once Confirmed Transaction Information and Queried Transaction Information have been migrated to archives, access by Counterparty will no longer be available through the Website or the Module; provided, however, both Confirmed Transaction Information and Queried Transaction Information can be provided to Counterparty following a written request provided to CommodityLogic from Counterparty.
-A small fee will be charged by CommodityLogic for physical copies of any archived Confirmed Transaction Information or Queried Transaction Information provided by CommodityLogic.
+A reasonable fee will be charged by CommodityLogic for physical copies of any archived Confirmed Transaction Information or Queried Transaction Information requested by Counterparty.

-(d) All Commodity Transaction Data “posted” to the Module will be subject to the confidentiality provisions of the Agreement and, by this reference, those provisions are hereby incorporated into this Annex.
+(d) All Transaction Information “posted” to the Module will be subject to the confidentiality provisions of the Agreement and, by this reference, those provisions are hereby incorporated into this Annex.

 5. REPRESENTATIONS, WARRANTIES AND COVENANTS